kmenzli/sphinx-poc/docs/Chat.rst

 Using eXo Chat on Mobile
 ========================

-eXo Chat is now available for all mobile applications and is responsive for smartphones.
-Here are some screen shots of different eXo Chat screens.
+.. tip:: eXo Chat on mobile has the same features as for the desktop version.

 To open eXo Chat in a mobile device, you just need to click on the chat icon in the top navigation of eXo Platform.